slepc/slepc/doc/source/installation/download.md

 ### Git

 The source repository is hosted at [gitlab.com](https://gitlab.com/slepc/slepc) and uses the `git` version control system.
 The development process follows the methodology used by PETSc, with two integration branches (`main` and `release`), together with various feature branches.
-One can expect SLEPc's `release` branch to be synchronized with PETSc's `release` branch.
+One can expect SLEPc's `release` branch to be synchronized with PETSc's `release` branch, and similarly for `main`.

 In order to get the release version of SLEPc, you need to clone the repository indicating `release` as the branch name: